elayden/portfolio_sharpe_ratio/README.md

 # portfolio_sharpe_ratio

 *Info:
-This function optimizes portfolio weights based on Sharpe ratio, average total return, and volatility (standard deviation of returns).
+This Matlab package optimizes portfolio weights based on Sharpe ratio, average total return, and volatility (standard deviation of returns).
 The basic idea is to provide a directory as input 'csv_dir'.
 This folder should contain .csv files of historical data for each ticker desired to